 If you are seeking adjustment of status to be a permanent resident card or a green card, then you will need to have this exam.
 If you are securing an immigrant visa, the US embassy or consulate in your home country will require a medical exam from a panel physician.

-The medical exam for US visa consists of several different parts.
+The medical exam for a US visa consists of several different parts.

 Standard Physical Exam

 The first part of the green card medical exam is the standard physical.
 During this part of the exam, the doctor will listen to your heart and lungs.
-They will also look at your ears, eyes, nose, and throat.
+The physician will also examine your ears, eyes, nose, and throat.

 All applicants who are over the age of two must have a Quantiferon test done.
 Children under the age of two must also have a test if they have had contact with anyone known to have TB.
 As per the new regulations, USCIS is only accepting Quantiferon results for TB screening.
 If the Quantiferon test is positive, you will need a chest X-ray.

-To pass the green card medical exam, you must have several different vaccinations.
+To pass the green card medical exam, you must have several age-based vaccination requirements.
 These are age-based requirements.